Leah1977/LSH_Electricians_MS1/README.md

 *	Guarantee - To ensure that the customer knows that we provide a high standard of work that we stand by.

-*   A form for request callbacks and quotes - to provide a clear form that we reply to.
+*   A form to request callbacks and quotes - to provide a clear form that we reply to.

-*   A gallery page to display work already carried out, showing our left of expertise and skills.
+*   A gallery page to display work already carried out, showing our level of expertise and skills.

 *   Contact details - clearly demonstrate where we are based and how to contact us.